complete-dope/codex/content/posts/Statistics.md

 On average we asked 2 questions to the machine A to guess the coin produced.

-Lets play with Machine B
+Lets play with Machine B:

 Machine B :
 shrrr ( coin produced is A )

-*** Why are we not asking questions in pairs here?
-We could have asked questions like Is the coin produced is AB ? or Is the coin produced is CD ? ***
+* Why are we not asking questions in pairs here?
+We could have asked questions like : Is the coin produced is AB ? or Is the coin produced is CD ? *
 This is asking question like is the coin produced CD will increase the no. of questions by more ... as we know half of the time the coin produced is D ... ( This is the only efficient way to ask questions )

-Q1) Is the coin produced is D ?
+1. Is the coin produced is D ?
 No

-Q2) Is the coin produced is C ?
+2. Is the coin produced is C ?
 No

-Q3) Is the coin produced is B ?
+3. Is the coin produced is B ?
 No

 *Means the coin produced is A*